moogacs/docs.buf.build/docs/reference/images.md

 ## Creating Images

-Images are created using `buf build`.
-If the current directory contains a valid [`buf.yaml`](../configuration/v1/buf-yaml.md), building an Image is as simple as:
+You can create images using `buf build`.
+If the current directory contains a valid [`buf.yaml`](../configuration/v1/buf-yaml.md), you can building an image with this command:

 ```sh
 $ buf build -o image.bin